Have questions about our intensive aphasia therapy program? Find your frequently asked questions here.

 Approximately 4-4.5 hours of each 5-hour day is spent in 1:1 sessions.

 All sessions are spent in aphasia rehabilitation.
 There are no music or art therapies.
 Some sessions may include cooking, technology use, community integration or other activities lead by licensed speech-language pathologists.

 Caregivers do not participate in all of the sessions.
 We provide education and feedback daily during the last hour.
 You will be invited into the sessions frequently to watch the treatment, receive education regarding the treatment, and conduct the treatment under the supervision of the therapist.

 Unfortunately, we cannot provide full scholarships because we receive no outside funding.
-However, many clients receive compensated services, materials, or housing once they are at the program.
+However, many clients receive compensated services, or materials, once they are at the program.